 On March 3, 2010, Mayor Bloomberg announced the appointment of a City Charter Revision Commission consisting of fifteen members charged with reviewing the entire Charter of the City of New York.
 The Commission held hearings in all five boroughs to solicit public input, issued a report outlining findings and recommendations, and voted on questions to be put before the voters to amend or revise the Charter.
 More information about the City Charter Revision Commission, including its members, its final report, and transcripts from its hearings, can be found on the commission website.

-Citizens Union was named by Mayor Bloomberg as a resource to the Commission, and issued its own report, Increasing Avenues for Participation in Governing and Elections, and testified before the Commission as to its recommendations.
+Citizens Union was named by Mayor Bloomberg as a resource to the Commission, and issued its own report, , and testified before the Commission as to its recommendations.
 See the press release for further information, including an executive summary of the report.

 The questions the Commission decided to put before the voters are provided below as they will appear on the ballot.
 Beneath each question is Citizens Union’s recommended vote on the question.

 Term Limits: The proposal would amend the City Charter to: